kolonialno/oida/README.md

 </h1>

 <p align="center">
-  Oda's very own linter
+  Oida is Oda's internal linter that enforces code style and modularization in our Django projects.
 </p>

-Oida is Oda's internal linter that enforces code style and modularization in our Django projects.

 ## Usage